ChrisSawyer83/thePokerClub/README.md

 # thePokerClub
-This repository consists of smart contracts for use in running a private Poker Club as a DAO on the Ethereum blockchain.
+This repository consists of smart contracts for use in running a private poker club called thePokerClub as a DAO on the Ethereum blockchain.
-Everything contained here is hypothetical and meant to exist as part of my Solidity Developer portfolio.
+Everything here is hypothetical and meant to exist as part of my Solidity Developer portfolio.

 Contracts in this repository (and primary functionality) are listed below.